2026 Municipal and School Board Elections

 • at least 18 years old

-• a resident of the City of Thunder Bay, or an owner or tenant of land in the City of Thunder Bay, or the spouse of such person
+• a resident of the Township of Stone Mills, or an owner or tenant of land in the Township of Stone Mills, or the spouse of such person

 • not legally prohibited from voting